hikari-crescent/Songbird-Py/README.md

 [Songbird-py Docs](https://songbird-py.readthedocs.io/en/latest/)

 ## Dependencies
+[Rust](https://www.rust-lang.org/tools/install) will need to be installed to build the project (this happens automatically when you install it from pip!).
+Currently there are no prebuilt-binaries.
 This library requires [Opus](https://www.opus-codec.org/) to be installed. `ffmpeg` functions also require [FFmpeg](https://ffmpeg.org/) to be installed.

 ### Playing a Song